 Ahhhh- vacation!
 We’re on yet another adventure in the wilds of Central America.
 This evening, the last of three we’ll spend in the Cayo district of Belize, has so far featured a hair-raising ride in an old and well-worn pick-up truck with two canoes strapped on top and six humans crammed inside a steamy interior, being tossed about like pebbles as the truck bounces and bangs down a deeply rutted, dangerously steep and potholed track through the jungle night.

-Once at the river’s edge, we four guests stand behind the truck out of the way while the guides untie the canoes and place them in the shallows.
+Once at the river’s edge, we four guests stand behind the truck out of the way while the guides untie the canoes and place them in the river shallows.
 We’re told to watch where we put our feet and to use our headlamps to look for snakes.
 The jungle growth pushes up right next to the jeep and there’s little cleared space for our feet.
 Robin and I stand quietly and watch the other two gals, a mom and daughter from Maine, as they mince about and scan the ground nervously.
 Robin’s more concerned about bug bites than stumbling into a snake, but only harmless moths and gnats flit about.
 In the light of my headlamp I spot a couple of bats swooping overhead.

 The crickets and frogs clamor so loudly that it’s hard to hear the guides as they call for us to climb into the canoes.
 In the canoe, I step gingerly toward the bow seat, maneuvering around a car battery.
 The guide hands me a large hand-held spotlight and I watch as he hooks up two somewhat shielded wires from the spotlight to the battery terminals.
 Interesting.
 Guess I won’t be letting those wires dip into the river.